 Your doctor might choose to address your 20/30 vision with glasses.
 They are beneficial because they:

 - Require no upkeep.
-You won't need solutions, cleaning cases, and other routine maintenance tools to keep your glasses in tip-top shape.
+You will not need solutions, cleaning cases, and other routine maintenance tools to keep your glasses in tip-top shape.

 - Are easily removed.
 If you struggle with near vision, it might be beneficial to take off your glasses while reading.
-That's hard to do with contacts.
+That is hard to do with contacts.

 - Update with your style.
 New frames can match your outfits and give you an outlet for self-expression.